BZoennchen/supercollider-book/_sources/chapters/supercollider/sampling/intro.md

 ipd.Audio(audio_path)
 ```

-If we use a very short attack and release we get closer what one calls *granular synthesis*, i.e., a sound synthesis method that operates on the *microsound* time scale.
+If we use a very short attack and release we get closer to what one calls **granular synthesis**, i.e., a sound synthesis method that operates on the *microsound* time scale.
 The samples are split into small pieces of around 1 to 100 milliseconds in duration.
 These small pieces are called *grains*.
 Multiple *grains* may be layered on top of each other, and may play at different speeds, phases, volume, and frequency, among other parameters.
 Greek composer Iannis Xenakis is known as the inventor of the granular synthesis technique.

 >All sound, even continuous musical variation, is conceived as an assemblage of a large number of elementary sounds adequately disposed in time.
->In the attack, body, and decline of a complex sound, thousands of pure sounds appear in a more or less short interval of time.
+>In the attack, body, and decline of a complex sound, thousands of pure sounds appear in a more or less short interval of time. -- Iannis Xenakis

 In the following example each grain is 0.01 + 0.05 = 0.06 that is 60 milliseconds long.